-A mandatory Provisional Suspension may be eliminated if: (i) the Athlete demonstrates to the Doping Panel that the violation is likely to have involved a Contaminated Product, or (ii) the violation involves a Substance of Abuse and the Athlete establishes entitlement to a reduced period of Ineligibility under Rule 10.2.4.1.
+A mandatory Provisional Suspension may be eliminated by the Doping Panel if:

+- -(i)-the Athlete demonstrates to the Doping Panel-that the violation is likely to have involved a Contaminated Product, or ( - ii)-the violation involves a Substance of Abuse and the Athlete establishes entitlement to a reduced period of Ineligibility under Rule 10.2.4.1.

-- The Doping Panel's decision on an Athlete's request to eliminate a mandatory Provisional Suspension shall not be appealable. - 7.4.2 Optional Provisional Suspension Based on an Adverse Analytical Finding for Specified Substances, Specified Methods, Contaminated Products, or Other Anti-Doping Rule Violations
+The Doping Panel's decision on an Athlete's request to eliminate a mandatory Provisional Suspension shall not be appealable.

+7.4.2 Optional Provisional Suspension Based on an Adverse Analytical Finding for Specified Substances, Specified Methods, Contaminated Products, or Other Anti-Doping Rule Violations